A Reimagining that keeps key features above the fold

 With this tweak, I provided an option to help users share the coverage they want, but also provide BBC exposure across socials, email, airdrop and more.

-Breaking news in polished presentation
+Breaking news in a polished presentation

 In addition to providing the improvements above, I gave users animations to elevate their news experience.
 Meeting users at their needs is key but giving them an elegant experience is what can separate your experience from other apps.
 With a few subtle improvements, I worked to make premiere feel essential in its function and premiere in its presentation.